Serikuly-Miras/lab/infra/cert/README.md

 ## Purpose

-Generate SSL certificates for lab environment usage, enabling secure HTTPS connections for services like ArgoCD (argocd.lab.s-miras.com) when mapping domains to local infrastructure instead of VPS hosting.
+Generate SSL certificates for lab environment usage from a trusted CA fo ease of use locally.
+Requires having a domain and access to its DNS settings.

 ## Prerequisites